The athlete in all of us is getting restless.

 - Downward Dog

-For more workouts, check out AVP’s Facebook Live all week starting today, March 23rd!
-Players April Ross, Casey Patterson, and Emily Stockman, announcers Mark Schuermann and Camryn Irwin, and coach Jen Kessy will be leading 30-45 minute workouts every day this week at 12pm PST.
+For more workouts, check out AVP’s 6-Day Home Workout Challenge with April Ross, Casey Patterson, and Emily Stockman, announcers Mark Schuermann and Camryn Irwin, and coach Jen Kessy for their 30-45 minute at-home exercises.

-Tune in to Mark’s workout on Friday for a special guest (spoiler alert: me!) and surprise giveaways (yay free stuff!).
-He’ll be leading his version of the 52-Card workout (hopefully sans burpees).
+Tune in to Mark’s workout on for a special guest (spoiler alert: me!)).
+He’ll be leading his version of the 52-Card workout.

 I hope you’re all well and finding ways to stay busy at home.